 In 1869, Tissot assimilated pieces from his art collection into elegant compositions in three similar paintings featuring young women looking at Japanese objects in his villa’s lavish interiors filled with Oriental carpets, furniture, fabrics, carvings, vases and wall hangings.

-The artist Berthe Morisot, after visiting the 1869 Salon, wrote to her sister, “The Tissots seem to have become quite Chinese this year.”
+The artist Berthe Morisot, after visiting the Salon in 1869, wrote to her sister, “The Tissots seem to have become quite Chinese this year.”
 The exquisitely detailed version of Young Women Looking at Japanese Objects on exhibit prompted one critic to write:

 “Our industrial and artistic creations can perish, our morals and our fashions can fall into obscurity, but a picture by M. Tissot will be enough for archaeologists of the future to reconstitute our epoch.”